 top of page

-The four Gospels are the most important books in the Bible, the culmination of biblical prophecy dating from the days of Moses.
+The word "gospel" literally means "good news".
+Indeed, the four gospels are among the most important books of the Bible, as they present the culmination of biblical prophecy dating from the days of Moses.

-All the Gospels were written in the first century of the modern era; and while they all share the story of Jesus' life, there are remarkable differences among the four.
+The Gospels were written in the first century of the modern era; and while they all share the story of Jesus' life and many "miracles", there are remarkable differences among the four.

 THE "Q" DOCUMENT

-Three of the four Gospels draw on the writings of a mysterious chronicler, known simply as "Q" ("Q" is thought to have been an educated follower of Jesus, who recorded all of his Master's parables, stories, and conversations, as well as many of his healings.
-The "Q" document, as it was known, no longer exists ("Q" stands for the German "Quelle", meaning "source").
+Mathew and Luke draw on the writings of a mysterious chronicler, known simply as "Q" ("Q" is thought to have been an educated follower of Jesus, who recorded all of his Master's parables, stories, and conversations, as well as many healings he performed.
+The "Q" document, as it is known, no longer exists ("Q" stands for the German "Quelle", meaning "source").
+The importance of the "Q" document is that it captures the Sermon on the Mount in its entirety, as well as Jesus' instructions on how to pray.

-The four Gospels detail a story of the Messiah (a term the Greeks interpreted as the Christ); of a man who broke all the material laws of this world, by walking on water, feeding the multitude, healing the sick, cleansing the lepers, restoring sight to the blind, hearing to the deaf, speech to the dumb, causing the lame to walk, and raising the dead.
+The four Gospels detail the story of the Messiah (a term the Greeks interpreted as "Christ"); of a man who acted boldly in breaking all the laws of this material world, by turning the water into wine, calming the storms, walking on water, feeding the multitude, healing the sick, cleansing the lepers, restoring sight to the blind, hearing to the deaf, speech to the dumb, feet to the lame, and raising the dead.
+And he did all by acting in accordance with his Father (God).
+"I can of my own self, do nothing

 While the four Gospels were written in Greek, Jesus spoke in the language of the Jews--Aramaic.